1896 British Lions tour to South Africa: Tour overview

 Facing a South Africa side captained by Ferdie Aston, brother of Randolph Aston, a member of the 1891 British team, the tourists dominated at forward throughout but could only score two tries in an 8–0 win.
 South Africa scored their first tries in international rugby in the second Test but still went down 17–8.
 In the third, the hosts actually led but were overhauled to go down 9–3, with Byrne kicking a conversion and a drop goal to set a record.
 He remained the only player to score 100 points while on tour in South Africa until 1960 when Don Clarke of New Zealand beat his record.
 South Africa improved, however, and won the final test 5–0 at Newlands.
 It was the previously flawless Byrne who lost possession to spark the attack from which Alf Larard scored the game's only try.

 When the tour ended, both Crean and Johnston remained in South Africa.
 During the Second Boer War they both served with the Imperial Light Horse and were both subsequently awarded the Victoria Cross.
 One member of the Lions squad, Cuth Mullins, was a South African who was studying at the University of Oxford.
-His brother, Charles Herbert Mullins, also won a VC during the same engagement as Johnston.
+His brother, Charles Mullins, also won a VC during the same engagement as Johnston.
 The fly half, Rev. Matthew Mullineux, was awarded the Military Cross in the First World War while another member of squad Walter Carey became the Archbishop of Bloemfontein; both men became Military Chaplains for the British Navy.

 As on the previous tour in 1891, the tourists played in red and white hooped shirts and dark blue shorts.